 Crossing

-Cross on the right.
+Crossing on the Right

 CROSSING

-If crossing is not possible on a narrow road, trailer trucks have the right of way over other vehicles, heavy motor vehicles over light ones and company cars over trucks.
-Among vehicles of the same type, the one that is closer to a passing place must drive back.
+• Trailer trucks have right of way over other vehicles, heavy vehicles over light ones, and company cars over trucks.
+Among vehicles of the same type, the vehicle closer to a passing place must reverse.

-On steep roads and mountain roads, if vehicles of the same type cannot cross, the one going downhill must drive back, unless the other is near a passing place.
+• If crossing is not possible on steep or mountain roads, the vehicle going downhill must reverse unless the other vehicle is near a passing place.

 Table of contents